dvreeze/mdbexample/README.md

 for example for more information on the [MQ Console](https://developer.ibm.com/learningpaths/ibm-mq-badge/setup-use-ibm-mq-console/) which is also needed to interact with the message-driven beans in the web application.

+Using the MQ Console, create extra queues DEV.QUEUE.DUMMY.1 and DEV.QUEUE.DUMMY.2.

 We also need a PostgreSQL database:

 ```shell